-With so little rain this year, I did not expect to find the variety of amazing mushrooms that sprung up all over the place in Menotomy Rocks Park last fall.
-But I was able to capture photos of several emerging clusters of chicken of the woods mushrooms before they were taken by foragers.
+With so little rain this past summer, I did not expect to find the amazing mushrooms that had sprung up in Menotomy Rocks Park last fall.
+But my timing was good to capture a number of images of these colorful chicken of the woods fruiting bodies before they were taken by eager foragers.

-Like many, I find fungi’s beautiful diversity and complexity fascinating.
-In addition to their use as food and medicine, mushrooms can have profound cultural significance.
+In addition to being eaten as food and medicine, mushrooms can have profound cultural significance.
 Those with psychotropic properties are used in healing rituals.
-A lovely jade pendant (below) bears witness to the significance the Chinese place mushrooms that play an important role in traditional medicine.
-The Maya carved wonderful anthropomorphic mushroom stones.
+The Maya carved wonderful anthropomorphic mushroom stones, and a jade pendant bears witness to the significance the Chinese place on mushrooms use in traditional medicine.

-Fungi support the health of forests in a variety of ways.
-They can survive fire and have been used to control insect pests and to clean up plastic and organic waste.
-No doubt our appreciation for what fungi do for us will increase as we learn more about their many roles in various ecosystems.
+Fungi support the health of forests and can survive fire.
+They have been used to control insect pests and to clean up plastic and organic waste.
+No doubt our appreciation for fungi will increase as we learn more about what they can do.